-On September 18th, PolarityTE’s stock market ticker symbol was changed from “COOL” to “PTE”.
+On September 18th, PolarityTE’s stock market ticker symbol was changed from “COOL” to “PTE” (Update: No longer valid).

 Earlier this week, Citron Research published a highly critical article about PTE on its home page.
 This article remains there as of today, and is described as being “what might (be) our shortest but most damaging report to date”.

 Several of the conclusions are pretty wild, with the below being being the most striking:

 “And we believe the stock is a ZERO.”

 Although the title of the Citron article is: